Nastel/tnt4j-streams-syslogd/README.md

 * [Apache Maven 3](https://maven.apache.org/)
 * [TNT4J-Streams](https://github.com/Nastel/tnt4j-streams) `core` module in particular

 All other required dependencies are defined in project [`pom.xml`](./pom.xml) file.
-If maven is running online mode it should download these defined dependencies automatically.
+If Maven is running online mode it should download these defined dependencies automatically.

 ### Manually installed dependencies

-**NOTE:** If you have build and installed TNT4J-Streams into your local maven repository, you don't need to install it manually.
+**NOTE:** If you have build and installed TNT4J-Streams into your local Maven repository, you don't need to install it manually.

 `TNT4J-Streams-Syslogd` project does not require any manually downloaded dependencies at the moment.